RonElhar/Kamin-Server/README.md

 Kamin-Server is a Python code repository of a deployed web app, for conducting experiments of non-convergent discussions, with integration ready advanced visualizations

-It Contains an API for transfering data to Kamin-Client, and manangin the application data.
+It contains an API for transfering data to Kamin-Client, and manangin the application data.

 ## Getting Started